Ream-Team/help/writing-editing/left-sidebar/comments/index.md

 nav_order: 4
 ---

-# Comments (Annotations and Suggestions)
+# Comments

+## Overview
-The editor provides comprehensive commenting capabilities similar to Google Docs, allowing users to add, manage, and resolve comments at both file and selection levels.
+The Comments feature provides comprehensive annotation and suggestion capabilities similar to Google Docs, enabling users to add, manage, and resolve comments throughout their documents.
+Comments can be added at both the file level and for specific text selections.

+## How to Access
+Access the Comments panel through the left sidebar by clicking the Comments icon or using the keyboard shortcut `Ctrl+Shift+C` (Windows/Linux) or `Cmd+Shift+C` (Mac).

+## Available Features

-## Comment Types
+### Comment Types

-### File-Level Comments
-When no text is selected in the editor or when viewing a static file, users can add comments that apply to the entire file.
-These comments appear in the Comments sidebar on the left.

-### Selection-Based Comments
-Users can add comments to specific selections of text within the editor.
-When adding a comment to selected text, the selection context is preserved and displayed along with the comment in the sidebar.
+- **File-Level Comments**: Add comments that apply to the entire document
+- **Selection Comments**: Add comments to specific text selections within the document

 ![Comments interface showing file and selection comments](916bff397d.png)

-## Managing Comments

-The Comments sidebar provides several options for managing comments:

-### Basic Actions
+### Core Functions
+- **Adding Comments**:
-- **Add Comment**: Click the "Add Comment to File" button or select text and add a comment
+  - Click "Add Comment to File" for file-level comments
-- **Reply**: Use the reply box below any comment to add responses
+  - Select text and click the comment icon for selection comments
+- **Managing Comments**:
+  - Reply to existing comments
-- **Resolve**: Click the checkmark to resolve a comment
+  - Resolve comments using the checkmark
-- **Edit/Delete**: Access additional options via the ellipsis (...) menu next to each comment
+  - Edit or delete comments via the ellipsis (...) menu

-### Advanced Features
-- **View Resolved Comments**: Access previously resolved comments by clicking "View Resolved Annotations" in the bottom left
+- **Viewing History**: Access resolved comments through "View Resolved Annotations"

-- **Suggestions Mode**: The editor supports a suggestions mode that allows tracking proposed changes:
-  - Changes made in suggestion mode appear alongside regular comments
+### Suggestions Mode
+- Create and track proposed text changes
-  - Both AI-generated and human suggestions are displayed uniformly in the comments interface
+- Review both AI-generated and human suggestions
-  - Users can review and manage suggestions similar to regular comments

-## Comment Organization
-- Active comments appear in the main Comments sidebar
+- Accept or reject suggestions directly in the interface
-- Resolved comments are automatically moved to the Resolved Annotations section
-- Comments maintain context by displaying the original selection when applicable

 ## Best Practices
-- Use file-level comments for general feedback or notes about the entire document
+- Use file-level comments for general document feedback
-- Use selection-based comments for specific feedback about particular sections or elements
+- Apply selection comments for specific content feedback
-- Resolve comments once they've been addressed to keep the sidebar organized
+- Resolve comments promptly after addressing them
-- Utilize the suggestions mode when proposing specific text changes
+- Utilize suggestions mode for proposing specific text changes
+- Maintain clear and concise comment language